Implementing HART-IP in Plants – The Ultimate User Guide

 HART-IP Justification

-Plants deploy HART-IP to simplify system integration, to support an ever growing number of wireless sensors, and in the to replace 4-20 mA.
+Plants deploy HART-IP to simplify system integration, to support infrastructure an ever growing number of wireless sensors, and in the to replace 4-20 mA.

 Ethernet instead of RS485

-Many older control systems do not support HART communication for the 4-20 mA .
+Many older control systems do not support HART communication for the 4-20 mA devices.
 Therefore HART multiplexers (HART MUX) are used to access the non-PV data such as diagnostics.
 The first generation of HART multiplexers used RS485 backhaul networking to the Intelligent Device Management (IDM) software which requires a RS485 to Ethernet converter to connect to the IDM server.
 Also, these first generation of HART multiplexers installed in plants are coming of age and have begun to fail and must be replaced.
 Moreover, RS485 is a bottleneck which slows down field instrument configuration upload and download, as well as diagnostics scanning.

 To “future proof” the system and make it easier to manage, replace aging RS485-based HART multiplexers with new HART multiplexers using Ethernet directly.
 HART-IP is the best protocol for HART instrument data.